syntatis/howdy/README.md

 composer create-project syntatis/howdy -s dev
 ```

 This command will set up the boilerplate files in a directory named `howdy`.
-It will ask you a few questions to customize your project, like the plugin name, slug, and PHP namespace.
+It will ask you a few questions to customize your project, like the plugin slug, name, and the PHP namespaces.

 ![Composer create-project command run in Terminal](/art/composer-create-project-terminal.png)